5 tips for better collaboration between Marketing & Sales

 In this blog we provide a number of useful tips that can improve cooperation between marketing and sales.

-When is a lead transferred to sales?
+Better, and when is a lead passed on to sales?

 First of all, it is important to have a good idea of when a lead should be forwarded to the sales department.
 This is an important question, because it varies per company.
 Suppose a customer downloads a brochure on the website, is this immediately a lead and can you forward it to the sales department?
 Or do you first wait to see whether the potential customer will do anything else?
 These types of questions must be clear to both the sales and marketing departments, which is why the first tip is